-Thomas Willoughby, PhDAssistant Professor of Christian Studies
+Thomas Willoughby, PhDAssistant Professor, Christian Studies

 Unit: Christian Studies